daviddenton/qwg/README.md

 ###Installation

-From the [Chrome Web Store](https://chrome.google.com/webstore/detail/qwg/gdnhdogahjoiggjnlmbhdlgeihfioeic), Qwg can be installed by downloading the .crx package file from the artifacts directory in the repo and then manually dragging this file into the Chrome [Extensions option](chrome://chrome/extensions/) page.
+From the [Chrome Web Store](https://chrome.google.com/webstore/detail/qwg/gdnhdogahjoiggjnlmbhdlgeihfioeic).
+Qwg can also be installed by downloading the .crx package file from the artifacts directory in the repo and then manually dragging this file into the Chrome [Extensions option](chrome://chrome/extensions/) page.

 ###Usage